LarissaMDias/PyESPER/README.md

 File necessary for estimating anthropogenic carbon component for pH or DIC

 ## Introduction
-PyESPER is a Python implementation of MATLAB Empirical Seawater Property Estimation Routines ([ESPERs](https://github.com/BRCScienceProducts/ESPER)), and the present version consists of a preliminary Jupyter Notebook which implements these routines.
+PyESPER is a Python implementation of MATLAB Empirical Seawater Property Estimation Routines ([ESPERs](https://github.com/BRCScienceProducts/ESPER)), and the present version consists of a preliminary package which implements these routines.
 These routines provide estimates of seawater biogeochemical properties at user-provided sets of coordinates, depth, and available biogeochemical properties.
 Three algorithm options are available through these routines:

 1. Locally interpolated regressions (LIRs)
 2. Neural networks (NNs)